 Fuelling Recreation in Your Community is a toolkit that gives ideas on how to promote healthy food environments within your recreation facilities.
 It provides details on the essential elements of a healthy recreation food environment, local success stories, strategies to overcome barriers and mitigate profit loss, tips for working with vendors and other useful information.

-The purpose of community gardens is to grow healthy food, build community, strengthen neighbourhoods, support mental and physical well-being, promote intergenerational opportunities and collaboration, and make the community greener.
-Community gardens become meeting places and help build social connections.
+Community gardens help provide an area to grow food, build community, strengthen neighbourhoods, support mental and physical well-being, promote intergenerational opportunities and collaboration, and make the community greener.
+They become meeting places and help build social connections.

 Municipalities and their partners can play a supportive role in the development of community gardens by: